afrase/kodiswift/docs/routing.rst

     def show_category(category_id):
         pass

-xbmcswift2 will attempt to match any incoming URLs against that pattern, so all of the following URLs would match:
+kodiswift will attempt to match any incoming URLs against that pattern, so all of the following URLs would match:

     * ``/categories/123``
     * ``/categories/apples``
     * ``/categories/apples%3Dpears``

-xbmcswift2 will then extract the part of the URL that machtes a pattern withing the angle brackets and will call your view with those variables (variables will always be strings).
+kodiswift will then extract the part of the URL that machtes a pattern withing the angle brackets and will call your view with those variables (variables will always be strings).
 So if you have one pattern in your URL, your view function should take at least one argument.